nasa/fprime/Utils/Types/README.md

 The implementation reserves one byte for itself, so the maximum size of the logical store is one less than the size of the physical store.

+`CircularBuffer` does not provide concurrency control.
+If multiple threads use the buffer, the uses must be guarded by other concurrency control, e.g., a queue or lock.

 The `CircularBuffer` type provides the following operations.